EasyGraph-Hypergraph

 Dataset:

-trivago-clicks (eg.trivago_clicks): Sets of hotels clicked on in a Web browsing session, where labels are the countries of the accomodation.
+trivago-clicks (eg.trivago_clicks): Sets of hotels clicked on in a Web browsing session, where labels are the countries of the accommodation.

 import torch